spack/spackbot/docs/docs/developer-guide/docker-compose.md

  - GITHUB_APP_REQUESTER is your GitHub account
  - GITHUB_WEBHOOK_SECRET also needs to be added to your app.
  - GITLAB_TOKEN is a Gitlab API token to interact with the GitLab API to re-run pipelines there.
+ - SPACKBOT_NAME: can be changed to alter the name of your robot.
+An `@` is recommended if you want to link pinging your bot with notifying some GitHub account.

 #### Credentials